 - Petitioners should enter their own address in Part 1, question 3 of the Form I-129.
-This will ensure that the I-797 receipt and approval notices are sent to the petitioner and, if applicable, to the attorney/representative.
+This will ensure that the I-797 receipt and approval notices are sent to the petitioner.

 - While not required information if the beneficiary is outside the United States, you may include the beneficiary’s passport or travel document number, country of issuance, and expiration date on the Form I-129.
 The passport or travel document information helps USCIS to confirm that the beneficiary named in the registration notice is the same individual as the beneficiary named in the petition and avoid processing delays.

-- Ensure that the beneficiary’s name is spelled properly and that his or her date of birth is displayed in the proper format (mm/dd/yyyy).
+- Ensure that the beneficiary’s name is spelled properly and that their date of birth is displayed in the proper format (mm/dd/yyyy).
 Also, review the country of birth and citizenship and the I-94 number (if applicable) for accuracy.

 - Ensure that any information provided during the electronic registration process matches the information provided on the petition.
 If information between the registration and petition does not match, the petition may be rejected or denied.
 If any information does not match, you should provide a written explanation and supporting documentation as to why there was a change or why the information does not match.

 - If the beneficiary is seeking an extension of stay or change of status, the petition should include evidence (such as a Form I-94 or Form I-797 approval notice) to establish that the beneficiary will have maintained a valid nonimmigrant status through the employment start date being requested.

 - Include a copy of the beneficiary’s valid passport.